 “No…” whispered the King.
 The slightest of movements indicated he wished to shake his head.

-Garesh tightened his hand over the Prince’s and the King’s, his fingers claw-like.
+Garesh tightened his hand over the Prince’s and the King’s, not caring if he caused pain.
 He glanced at Trevisian.
-Had the boy heard?
+Had the boy heard his father?

 The King shuddered, his breathing harsh and ragged.
 The healer approached but Garesh swung around like a wild animal, cursing him away.
-This would not be the end, he could not let the King go peacefully without signing that document.
+This would not be the end.
+Garesh could not let the King go peacefully without signing that document.
 He flung Trevisian’s hand away and rose up, obscuring the Prince’s view.

-Garesh snatched up the quill from its inkstand beside the bed.
-The King still shook, his body spasming.
-Garesh wrenched the document from his own pocket, spreading it across the King’s chest.
+Snatching up the quill from its inkstand beside the bed, Garesh yanked the document from his inner pocket, and spread it out across the King’s chest.
+The monarch still shook, his body spasming, then as suddenly as the shaking started, Garesh felt it cease beneath his hands.
 The King’s green eyes dulled, his breathing stopped, he finally lay still.

-Behind him, Garesh could hear the voices of mourners, summoned by the healer.
-Had he been wailing like that this whole time?
+Garesh’s mind raced.
+Behind him, he could hear the voices of mourners, summoned by the healer.
+Had the man been wailing like that this whole time?
 Garesh hardly knew.
-He felt the Prince’s hand on his back.
-Did he know his father had died?
+He felt the Prince’s hand tentatively tug at the back of his robes.
+Did the boy know his father had died?

-Garesh couldn’t let this power slip away, not when it was so close.
-He seized the King’s hand, placing the quill between dead fingers, marking the paper with the signature he had witnessed a thousand times.
-The ink glistened in the lamplight, a simple series of lines that slowly dried to an indelible mark, and the future of the Kingdom was set.
+Garesh’s breath quickened.
+He couldn’t let this power slip away.
+Not when it was so close.
+Seizing the King’s hand, he placed the quill between the dead fingers and marked the paper with the signature he had witnessed a thousand times.
+The ink glistened in the lamplight, a simple series of lines that slowly dried to an indelible mark.
+The future of the Kingdom was set.

 10 Years Later